Canadian Inflation: Adjusting to the New Reality of High Prices

 Negotiate a raise or earn more money with a side hustle

-Make room in your budget for investing
+Make room for investing

 Once you’ve got everything else under control, it goes without saying at this point: make room in your budget to invest.
 You can also carve out more of your budget to invest or dedicate more of your budget to diversifying your investment portfolio.
-In a time when everything else seems to threaten the growth of your money, investing it in emerging markets is just another way to get ahead.
+In a time when everything else seems to threaten the growth of your money, investing is just another way to get ahead.